-The enduring popularity of Leakey’s owes to the warm and welcoming ambiance that embraces you as you enter, combined with the exceptional calibre of the books they acquire.
+The enduring popularity of Leakey’s owes to the warm and welcoming ambience that embraces you as you enter, combined with the exceptional calibre of the books they acquire.
 Standing the test of time after forty years of trading, Leakey’s seems to be doing something right.
 You really can’t put a price tag on quality.

 There is a lounge area on the second story where you can read or simply soak up the panoramic views of the bookshop.
 The second story is also home to vintage maps, prints, beautiful folios and collector sets.
 Leakey’s is easily the most visually spectacular bookshop I have stepped foot inside.
 It has a special charisma, impeccable customer service, and offers a peaceful retreat for those who want to sink into a chair and relax.